giangntt023/power-bi-portfolio/01-Customer Insights & Risk Analysis/README.md

 * **Business Insight:**

   * Total dormant cards stay high at over 5,200 annually, mostly coming from Mastercard and Visa.
-  * Suspected fraudulent transactions showed a healthy downward trend by 2024, decreasing by 9.2% month-over-month to 2,279 cases.
+  * Suspected fraudulent transactions showed a healthy reduction trend by 2024, falling 9.2% month on month to 2,279 cases.
-  * Fraud mostly happens in everyday shopping places like food stores and service stations, especially during the afternoon from 11:00 AM to 4:00 PM.
+  * The risk of fraud is high in everyday retail (groceries/gas stations) between 11AM to 4PM.

 ### 6. CLV Analysis